top of page

 The Panel Set

-These panels consist of three layers of acrylic material that are painted and laser-etched.
-The base panel is 3mm thick, the mid-panel is 2mm thick, and both are clear acrylic.
-The face panel, which is 3mm thick and white, is painted grey and engraved with a laser to allow light to flow through the text.
-While the panel can be 3D printed, the luminosity and quality of the Lite flow text will be reduced.
+These panels consist of three layers of acrylic material, painted and laser-etched.
+The base panel is 3mm thick, and the mid-panel is 2mm thick; both are clear acrylic.
+The face panel, which is 3mm thick and white, is painted grey and laser-engraved to allow light to flow through the text.
+While the panel can be 3D-printed, the luminance and quality of the Lite flow text will be reduced.

-Note: This is only for the three painted and laser engraved panels; 7-segment displays are not included.
+Note: This applies only to the three painted and laser-engraved panels; 7-segment displays are not included.

 The PCB